routingblog/arbitration/content/docs/references.md

     This is one of the stronger "pro-arbitration" notes.
 Even so, it proposes some radical reforms and does not defend the current system.
 1. Michael Z. Green.
 (2024).
 Expanding the Ban on Forced Arbitration to Race Claims (SSRN Scholarly Paper No. 4749423). https://papers.ssrn.com/abstract=4749423
   {{< details "Expanding the Ban" >}}
-    Despite focusing on sex-based claims, the application of the {{< gloss/abbrx "EFASASHA" >}} statute in the courts will result in many race-based claims also being prohibited from being forced into arbitration.
+    Despite focusing on sex-based claims, the application of the EFASASHA statute in the courts will result in many race-based claims also being prohibited from being forced into arbitration.
   {{< /details >}}

 ### Position Papers or Private Groups